scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.md

 }
 ```

 Now we can apply the usual strategies to complete the implementation.
-Let's reason independently by case, starting with the case for `Apply`.
+Let's reason independently by case, starting with the case for `Empty`.
+This case is trivial as it always fails to match, so we just return `false`.

 A reasonable first attempt is to match if the `input` starts with the string we're looking for.
 This doesn't seem completely correct, as we should on succeed if we match all the input, but it's good enough for now.

 ```scala
 def matches(input: String): Boolean =